msaelens-symplr/prototype-ilt-import/README.md

+# Live Demo

+You can run a live demo of this prototype on its [GitHub Page](https://msaelens-symplr.github.io/prototype-ilt-import)

-# Getting Started with Create React App
+# Getting Started with Create ILT Prototype

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).